worldbank/dime-github-trainings/GitHub-trainings/Intro-Git-GitHub-Contributor/Training-Preperations-Contributor.md

 2. Send your GitHub username to the organizer or instructor of your training session.
    (If you provided your username when signing up via a form, you do not need to send it again.)
    The instructor will invite you to the training repository.
    - _Do not send the email address associated with your GitHub account, we need your username.
-Your username is in the URL to your proile page on GitHub.com, so if unsure, you can alsways share that URL._
+Your username is in the URL to your profile page on GitHub.com, so if unsure, you can always share that URL._

 4. Install the GitHub Desktop application.
 This is a free GitHub client approved for WB computers.
    While other clients exist, this training uses GitHub Desktop because it is the most beginner-friendly option.